RomanZarkhinRegulazia/geomap/README.md

 - **High risk** – red
 - **Blocked** – black

 Hover over a country to view its flag, classification and reasoning.

-The map relies on D3 and TopoJSON libraries via CDN, so an Internet connection is required when viewing the page.
+The map uses client-side Leaflet, D3 and TopoJSON from CDNs, so an Internet connection is required when viewing the page.